RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### Newspaper article from a webpage with no author
+### Newspaper or magazine article from a webpage with no author

 ###### start-subtype-content

-If the newspaper article does not have a person identified as the author, begin the reference with the name of the newspaper instead (do no italicise) followed by the day, month and year of the article.
+If the newspaper or magazine article does not have a person identified as the author, begin the reference with the name of the newspaper or magazine instead (do no italicise) followed by the day, month and year of the article.

-##### In-text reference: Direct quotes
+##### In-text citation: Direct quotes

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks), and add a page number (if available).